nmpluta/telemetry-system/README.md

-# Zephyr OBD2-Logger Application
+# Zephyr Telemetry System Application

-This repository contains a Zephyr OBD2-Logger application.
-The main purpose of this repository is to developed data acquistion system in vehicles based on OBD2 protocols.
+The project contains a Zephyr Telemetry System application.
+The main purpose of this repository is to developed embedded system for data acquisition, storing and transmission.

 This repository is versioned together with the [Zephyr main tree][zephyr].
 This means that every time that Zephyr is tagged, this repository is tagged as well